Visa policy of the Philippines: Visa required

+Citizens of the following countries must obtain a visa from embassies or consulates of the Philippines, prior to travel:

+1 - May obtain a single-entry tourist or business visa online.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the "PHL" code on the reverse that it is valid for travel to Philippines can enter visa-free for business trips for up to 59 days.

 ABTCs are issued to nationals of:

 Types of visas

 The Philippine Immigration Act prescribes fourteen different visas grouped into two broad categories: